MLS Cup: "Buffalo Bills" of MLS

 While the Galaxy won its second MLS Cup trophy and the Houston Dynamo earned consecutive cups, the New England Revolution went on a run of making three consecutive MLS Cup finals, losing all of them.
 Two of their three losses were in extra time, while the other was lost on penalty kicks.
 The infamy gave the club the title of being the Buffalo Bills (an NFL American football team) of MLS.
 This was in reference to the Buffalo Bills' Super Bowl games in the early 1990s, in which they lost in four consecutive appearances.
-In the 2005 final, the Revolution lost to the LA Galaxy, a rematch of 2002, in the final.
+In the 2005 final, the Revolution lost to the LA Galaxy, a rematch of the 2002 final.
 In a match held at Pizza Hut Park (now Toyota Stadium) in Frisco, Texas, the Galaxy defeated the Revolution by a score of 1–0 thanks to a 105th-minute overtime goal from Galaxy midfielder and Guatemalan international, Guillermo Ramírez.
 Ramírez's goal sealed the Galaxy's second MLS Cup title, and left the Revs searching once again.

 In 2006, the championship was once again played in Frisco at Pizza Hut Park.
 This time the Revolution took on the Houston Dynamo.
 Both were coming off a successful season in which they fell short of winning the Supporters' Shield.
 A sellout crowd of 22,427 attended the match.
 Revolution forward Taylor Twellman scored an overtime goal in the 113th minute to give the Revolution the 1–0 lead.
 However, Dynamo captain and forward Brian Ching immediately tied the score following the Revolution's goal.
 The match went to penalties, in which the Dynamo won 4–3.
 This left the Revolution for a second consecutive year searching for league glory.
 It was also the first time in league history that a club lost consecutive MLS Cups.